 I feel kids need to be trained, because of the simple fact you don’t know what is going to happen at any time.
-You could have a school shooting, a car wreck, or a parent, family, friend, or strangers having problems and they maybe the difference in someone living or dying.
-I also know they our the future of fire/rescue service, so I want them to start getting a sense for it and to become our leaders.4.
-What are the basic manoeuvres and general knowledge in terms of first aid and emergency preparedness anyone should know?
+You could have a school shooting, a car wreck, or a parent, family, friend, or strangers having problems and they may be the difference in someone living or dying.
+I also know they are the future of fire/rescue service, so I want them to start getting a sense for it and to become our leaders.4.
+What are the basic maneuvers and general knowledge in terms of first aid and emergency preparedness anyone should know?

 Everyone needs to know CPR and basic first aid, emergency numbers, emergency plans for different situations.
 They also need to know how to check for a pulse and breathing.
 I think everyone needs a good emergency kit on hand like the ones we got from Protect Life.5.
 What is your advice for anyone when preparing for an emergency or other life-threatening situation?

 Like I said you need a good first aid kit.
 You also need to have an emergency plan in place and learn first aid and CPR.
 We are having our kids through the Jr, Fire Department to go through the same CPR and first aid class our fire/rescue personnel go through.6.
 What are the top 3 emergency situations, from your work and life experience when anyone could use a first aid kit?

 - Car wrecks.
 There are usually all kinds of cuts that need to be bandaged, which you should have those in the first aid kit.
 You may need a tourniquet to help stop bleeding to save a life.